shutterstock_108229817

 We aren’t suggesting that you use this straw poll to plan your next holiday of course.
 As with all statistics they have to be interpreted in context.
 So you need to take into consideration, for instance, the volume of people visiting these hotels.
 The more visitors they cater for, the more likely they will be to get an adverse review.
 Nevertheless, the Trip Advisor reviews do make for some uncomfortable reading and underline (if it wasn’t clear enough already) how careful we need to be when going abroad on holiday and the risks we take of developing a holiday related illness.

-If you have suffered holiday illness or food poisoning and would like to know whether you are eligible for holiday accident compensation then call your local specialist lawyers for a FREE case assessment and details of our No Win – No Fee funding scheme on Taunton 01823 354545.
+If you have suffered holiday illness or food poisoning and would like to know whether you are eligible for holiday sickness compensation then call your local specialist lawyers for a FREE case assessment and details of our No Win – No Fee funding scheme on Taunton 01823 354545.

 How common is holiday food poisoning?